PLACENTA PREVIA : THEORIES, TYPES,CO PLICATIONS, MANAGEMENT AND TREATMENT

 Theories postulated for placenta previa

-1. Dropping down theory suggest the formation of central placenta previa as the fertilized ovum drops down and is implanted in lower uterine segment.
+1. Dropping Down Theory: Fertilized ovum drops down and implants in the lower uterine segment.

-2. Lesser degree of placenta previa is associated with persistence of chorionic activity of deciduas capsularis.
+2. Persistence of Chorionic Activity: Lesser degree of previa associated with chorionic activity.

 Pathological changes in placenta and umbilical cord